Bit

 Project Scope

-Why I chose this topic - my nature
+Why I chose this topic

 It’s a crowded market characterized by corruption and a lack of empathy that has led to shallow innovation and a culture of condemnation